vmware-archive/node-examples/book-service/README.md

-# The Book-Serving Example App
+# The Book Service Example

 This Node.js example provides a simple book-serving app which uses the data service as a system of record.